Authored by the expert who managed and guided the team behind the Netherlands Property Pack

 How have property prices evolved in Amsterdam?

-By the way, we've written a blog article detailing the latest updates on property price variations in Amsterdam.
+By the way, we’ve written a blog article detailing the latest updates on property price variations in The Netherlands.

 Finally, if you want to know whether now is a good time to buy a property there, you can check our pack covering everything there is to know about the housing market in Amsterdam.

-How do prices vary by property type in Amsterdam in 2026?
+How do Amsterdam property prices vary by housing type in 2026?

 If you want to know more, you should read our dedicated analyses: